Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 ### D.	Percentage of Sales by Pizza Category

-This query will provide insights into the popularity of various pizza categories and their contribution to overall sales.
+This query aims to offer insights into the popularity of different pizza categories and their respective contributions to the overall sales.

 ````sql
 SELECT PIZZA_CATEGORY,